VincentAmante/sewcial/README.md

 - HYDRATION: The concept of hydration may cause issues with your pages, hydration mismatches are the result of incorrect HTML hierarchies (such as `<li>` not placed under a `<ul>` tag).
 To fix you may either fix your HTML hierarchy or wrap the offending HTML inside a `<ClientOnly>` tag, where it will only render client-side like in Vue.
 - Nuxt Layouts allow for re-usable page structures.
 For now, however, this is the new method of defining whether a page is a *'shop'* page.
 All other pages will follow a default layout.
   - To override, paste this code in the page's script tag:

   - ```js
         definePageMeta({
         layout: 'shop'
         })
         ```

+- eslinting for universally formatted code, a lot of errors will exist that will go away on save
+  - If some remain, not all erorrs crash the app, do fix if convenient

 ## TailwindCSS Migration